 - 100% of relevant UK earnings

-HMRC set an annual limit for tax relief purposes, in the current tax year (2013/14) this is £50,000.
+HMRC set an annual limit for tax relief purposes, in the tax year 2014/15 this is £40,000.
 In some circumstances, carry forward of unused allowances from the previous three tax years may be possible.

 What investments are permissible?

 HMRC allow SIPPs to invest in a wide range of investments, permitting in theory virtually any form of asset to be held.
-However, care must be taken not to invest in certain assets appearing on a list published by HMRC which includes residential property and other esoteric investments.
+However, care must be taken not to invest in certain assets that may incur tax charges, including residential property and other esoteric investments.
 Should any scheme arrange any such investments, penal tax charges will be applied.